Lesson 2: Training a neural network#

 In machine learning, this is the point where one introduces “batch processing”.
 Instead of passing just a single input to the network, one passes a batch.
 If originally one had an input vector of shape [n_input] one now wants to pass a batch of shape [batchsize, n_input] which contains batchsize different input vectors.
 This can then be processed in a single run, using e.g. the power of a GPU (or at least the power of vectorized processing in numpy, even on a CPU).

-jax offers the extremely powerful vmap function to take care of this.
+jax offers the extremely powerful vmap (“vectorizing map”) to take care of this.
 You give vmap an arbitrary function (such as our neural network function) and tell it to create a new function out of that.
-This new function can have an additional batch dimension for at least some of the arguments.
+This new function can have an additional batch dimension for some of the arguments.
 Let’s do this here!

 out_axes = 0)